ganesh416/Tic_Tac_Toe_Assignment/README.md

 **compile**

- 1) C Compiler: GCC (GNU Compiler Collection) is commonly used, to write code in C language.
+ 1) C Compiler: GCC (GNU Compiler Collection) is used in ubuntu linux system to write code in C language.

  2) I wrote the code in different files like
      A). main() function writed in   ---> "Tic_Tac_Toe.c" file.